 Vacuum assisted device (VAD) used for adequate sampling.

 Often a vacuum-assisted device (or VAD) biopsy will be utilized, as it is a a useful tool to examine microcalcifications and breast masses less than 1.5 cm in diameter without causing too much discomfort for the patient.
-Typically up to 20 samples are taken using an ’11 gauge’ probe.
+Typically, a surgeon will take up to 20 samples using an ’11 gauge’ probe.

-Concern for ‘displacement’ with category 5 lesions.
+Concern for ‘displacement’ with BI RADS category 5 lesions.

-The surgeon will wish to establish the histologic grade of the tumor, evaluate the sentinel node (the first few lymph nodes around the tumor) , and sample hormonal levels.
-Some physicians prefer the use of a ‘Fine Needle Aspiration’ (FNA) biopsy rather than large core samples when the lesion is solid and with a presumed high cellular content.
+The surgeon will then wish to establish the histologic grade of the tumor, evaluate the sentinel node (the first few lymph nodes around the tumor) , and sample hormonal levels.
+Some physicians prefer the use of a ‘Fine Needle Aspiration’ (FNA) biopsy rather than large core samples when the lesion is solid and with a high cellular content.
 But, a FNA biopsy is insufficient to distinguish between DCIS and infiltrating ductal carcinoma (infiltrating ductal carcinoma being a more advanced stage.)

 The main goal of any biopsy with BI-RADS category 5 is to confirm the diagnosis and extent of an obviously malignant lesion.
-Additional diagnostic procedures, particularly imaging and possibly biopsy of the axillary lymph nodes, will almost always be undertaken.
+Additional diagnostic procedures, particularly imaging and possibly biopsy of the axillary lymph nodes, will almost always be necessary.
 Many surgeons will remove the breast lesion in a one-step therapeutic surgery and will thus seek to disturb the site, and the patient, as little as possible.